reun100e/Memorise-the-pairs/README.md

 # How to use
 ## Option A: Download the latest release
 1. This is the easiest.
-Just download the latest version from the releases.
+Just download the latest version from the [releases](https://github.com/reun100e/Memorise-the-pairs/releases).
-2. Don't run the .exe file yet.
-Create a questions.json file first.
+2. Download the 'Memorise-the-pairs.exe + questions.json.zip' file
-3. Run the exe file.
+3. Extract it
+4. Open 'questions.json' using any text editor
+5. Add your questions to the json file.
+Save it & close
+6. Run quiz.exe

 ## Option B: Build your own
 Make sure you have [Python](https://www.python.org/) installed in your machine.
 You will also need Tkinder installed